samber/invoice-as-a-service/README.md

 | email | string | no | Customer email address | "billing@bienavous.io" |
 | logo | string | no | URL of your company logo | "https://acme.corp/logo.png" |
 | siret | integer | no | French company identification number | 53913810700021 |

+## Notes

+The logo (optional) used by the API must be accessible from API !

+## Contribute

+Fuck yeah!

+Clone + pull-request.
+I usually reply in hours or days ;)